 Build a “best in class” advancement organization driven by the donor life cycle, engaging the students, alumni, donors and friends in support of the institution.

-Create and communicate a case for support based on the strategic initiatives of the College that will inspire philanthropic support.
+Create and communicate a case for support based on the strategic initiatives of the University that will inspire philanthropic support.

-Leverage analytics and new Raiser’s Edge NXT software to better understand potential donors and prepare for managing a significant fundraising effort for Lynchburg College.
+Leverage analytics and new Raiser’s Edge NXT software to better understand potential donors and prepare for managing a significant fundraising effort for University of Lynchburg.

 - Increased quality of interaction with donors and potential donors